TomLiTao/MTL_Chi/README.md

 ## Code structure

-The main code for implementing prediction can be found in the model/ folder. \\
+The main code for implementing prediction can be found in the model/ folder.
-load_data contains the code for loading data from csv and pk files. \\
+load_data contains the code for loading data from csv and pk files.
-data_preprocessing contains the normalization steps before input to the model. \\
+data_preprocessing contains the normalization steps before feeding data into the model.
-modelstructure contains the chi_model architecture. \\
+modelstructure contains the chi_model architecture.
-utils contains a few utility functions, including model saving and loading. \\
+utils contains a few utility functions, including model saving and loading.

 ## Demo data

 Test smiles strings input can be found in demo_data folder.
+The current implementation of the final step prediction is flawed.

 ## Dependencies